 Wishtrend – Polyphenols in Propolis 15% Ampoule

-Specifically great for acne-prone skin, the Polyphenols in Propolis Ampoule by Wishtrend offers anti-inflammatory and antioxidants effects that can help combat Maskne.
+Specifically great for acne-prone skin, the Polyphenols in Propolis Ampoule by Wishtrend offer anti-inflammatory and antioxidant effects that can help combat Maskne.

 NEOGEN – Dermalogy Day-Light Protection Sunscreen SPF 50+/PA+++